 High Trestle Peak Vista

 Before beginning the hike, give your legs and lungs a good workout by climbing High Trestle Peak on the east side of the parking area.
 A steep dirt road (which eventually turns into a narrow path) climbs 0.2 mile through mixed forest to the summit.
 Here you’ll have the most far-ranging vista of the entire trek.
-The Trinities and Mount Shasta lie north, as do the Medicine Lake highlands, Magee Peak, Lassen Peak, and Brokeoff Mountain.
+The Trinities and Mount Shasta lie north, as do the Medicine Lake highlands, Magee Peak and also Lassen Peak and Brokeoff Mountain.
 To the west, the hills slope down to the Sacramento Valley, which eventually gives way to the distant peaks of the Coast Range.
 To the south, you’ll see the North Fork Antelope Creek canyon, with farther mountains and canyons stretching south and east, including Mill Creek Canyon and the Ishi Wilderness.

 Exploring Antelope Creek Canyon by Trail